 These new findings showing high cholesterol levels are good lead us to wonder why we are sold to believe there is a need for cholesterol lowering medications.
 It also makes us wonder why it’s supposedly so bad to eat God made fats but beneficial to eat man made fats – even though the studies show the opposite if the study was not connected to the oil manufacturer.

-*Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, GAPS who sees clients in Rossville, Georgia.
+*Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, CGP, D.PSc. sees clients in Rossville, Georgia.
+She has spoken at two Weston A Price Conferences, been published in the Wise Traditions Journal and Savvy Times, spoken on the radio numerous times and is a Chapter Leader for The Weston A. Price Foundation.
 She works as a Certified GAPS Practitioner who sees clients in her office, Skype and phone.
 Since her son was delivered from the effects of autism (Asperger’s syndrome), ADHD, bipolar disorder/manic depression, hypoglycemia and dyslexia through food she continued her education specializing in Leaky Gut and parasitology through Duke University, finishing with distinction.
+She is a Lyme Literate Practitioner, Iodine Literate Practitioner and Chapter Leader for The Weston A. Price Foundation.
 This is not a news article published by a paper trying to make money.
 This blog is put out by a mom who sees first hand the effects of nourishing food vs food-ish items.
 No company pays her for writing these blogs, she considers this a form of missionary work.
-It is her desire to scream it from the rooftops so that others don’t suffer from the damaging effect of today’s “food”. *Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, GAPS who sees clients in Rossville,
+It is her desire to scream it from the rooftops so that others don’t suffer from the damaging effect of today’s “food”.

 “GAPS™ and Gut and Psychology Syndrome™ are the trademark and copyright of Dr. Natasha Campbell-McBride.
 The right of Dr. Natasha Campbell-McBride to be identified as the author of this work has been asserted by her in accordance with the Copyright, Patent and Designs Act 1988.